 - Help set the table for dinner

-- Clear out and wipe down dinning table after dinner
+- Clear out and wipe down dining table after dinner

-- Throw out garbage and put a new bag (ideally for 9-10 year olds)
+- Throw out the garbage and put a new bag (ideally for 9-10-year-olds)

 All things cleaning